Actindo-AG/Documentation/CommerceCloud/Integration/01_ConfigureSalesforceCommerceCloud.md

 #### Prerequisites

-- A Salesforce account has been created.
+- A Salesforce Commerce Cloud account has been created.
 - The user has the required rights.

 #### Procedure